-In November, the KPF Associate Principal participated on a panel concerning façade process management, lending his project management and design experience in New York and abroad.
+In November, the KPF Associate Principal joined a discussion concerning façade process management, lending his project management and design experience in New York and abroad.

 Hosted at the Marriott Marquis in Times Square, the New York iteration of Zak World of Facades gathered diverse professionals to discuss their challenges and triumphs in architecture.
 Prinsloo’s panel included representatives from Rafael Viñoly, Perkins Eastman, Mitsui Fudosan, The Durst Organization, and the Gordon H Smith Corporation, with Mix Patterson from Schueco moderating.
 Some topics of discussion, as they pertain to façade process management, included role implementation, risk mitigation and potential pitfalls, and bottom line effect.